SergeySud/BookingApi/README.md

 You can send the following parametrs to filter and sort avaliable rooms.
 ```
-    "guests_number": 1, # desired room capacity
+    "guests_number": 1,
-    "sort_by": "price_per_day", # results are sorted by this parameter, you can use "name", "price_per_day", "guests_number".
+    "sort_by": "price_per_day",
     "reservation_start_date": "2023-12-02",
     "reservation_end_date": "2023-12-03",
 ```
+You can use "name", "price_per_day", "guests_number" parametrs for sorting.

 ```/booking/reservations/``` - the endpoint is avaliable only for autahrized users.